johnciacia/propel/readme.txt

 == Frequently Asked Questions ==
 = How do I display a projects status in a page? =
 You can use the [pl-projects] short code in any page or post to show the status of all your current projects.
 You can show the status of an individual project by using [pl-projects id=x] where x is the id of the project.

+= I don't understand the user permissions. =
+Users with the super administrator or administrator role will be able to view tasks asigned to all users.
+Users with the role of editor, will only be able to view tasks assigned to them or to anyone.